johangace/newblg/contents/basepages/about/index.md

 date: 2020-04-20
 ---

-Driven by curiosity and the love of craft, I enjoy making beautiful and bold Web Applications.
+I am driven by curiosity and the love of craft and  I enjoy making beautiful and bold Web Applications.

 Johan Gace